Friends, I am something of a connoisseur of fight scenes and the topics on this blog have been pretty darn heavy for a while now.

 Style: Over-the-top Kung Fu

-A secret government program creates a team of superhuman Kung Fu fighters who go AWOL.
+A secret government program creates a team of superhuman Kung Fu soldiers who go AWOL.
 When the team turns evil only the best of them (Jet Li) can stop the chaos!

 Multiple high quality fight scenes including a final fight that stands out amongst martial arts movies as a solid classic.
 And the fight choreography was done by Yuen Woo Ping.
 ‘Nuff said.